 - The water and sewer bill must be in your name.

 - You must be a full time resident at the address where the discount will be received.

 - You must only have one water service account with the SFPUC.

 - You may not be claimed as a dependent on another person’s tax return.

 - You must pay your bills by the due date.

-- Your total household income must not exceed the CAP Income Guidelines.
+- Your total combined household gross income must not exceed the CAP Income Guidelines.

-- You must participate in a Water-Wise Evaluation to be enrolled in the program and agree to a post enrollment evaluation if your water use exceeds an acceptable range of daily water use per household occupant.
+- You must participate in a Water-Wise Evaluation to be enrolled in the program.

 - You must provide access to all water-using areas/fixtures on the property including any basement areas, in-law units, and landscaped areas at the time of Water-Wise Evaluation.